idlionora/my-mini-blog-api/README.md

 ```HTTP
 POST /api/v2/blogposts
 ```
-🔒 Create a new blogpost by providing title and content at minimum.
-You can also add tags to your post before updating blogpost for image inclusion.
+🔒 Create a new blogpost by providing title and content at the minimum.
+You can also add tags and summary to your post.
+Image representations can also be provided by uploading blogpostImg and bannerImg as form-data files.
+(See [Update Blogpost](#update-blogpost) for form-data example)

 **Body**
 ```JSON